ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

 java -jar AssignClassWithSusyWeighted_v1.jar c:\SusyWeighted78PercentHits.txt c:\SUSY20Bad.txt 0.0 4500000.0 0.0 4500000.0 5000000.0

 13 hits and 7 failures are obtained, that is, the 3 errors introduced when changing the classes of the first 3 registers have been detected.

-On the other hand, changing the proportion of the test and training in train_test_split (df, test_size = 0.2), so that it goes from 20% to 90%, with what would remain a very small training, which should provide a greater number of errors, on the other hand it does not seem to affect excessively and GRADIENT FOREST maintains a rate of 100% of hits.

 REFERENCES: